 Out.
 A card that gives you the winning hand.
 Example if you have a nut-flush draw on the turn, you have 9 outs to make the nuts.

-Over pair.
-A pockt pair of higher rank than the highest community card.
+Overpair.
+A pocket pair of higher rank than the highest community card.

 Pot Committed.
 When the pot is so large that the odds says you have to go to the river even though you might not have the best hand at the moment.